AAChartModel/AAChartKit/README.md

 [chartView aa_refreshChartWithChartModel:chartModel];
 ```

-6. Only refresh the chart data(This method is recommended to be called for updating the series data dynamicly)
+6. Only refresh the chart data(This method is recommended to be called for updating the series data dynamically)
 ```objective-c
 [chartView aa_onlyRefreshTheChartDataWithChartModel:chartModel];
 ```